 - Who We Serve

-Successful CRE development teams recognize the importance of having complete control over their projects at every critical stage.
+Successful real estate development teams recognize the importance of having complete control over their projects at every critical stage.
 This visibility is essential for on-time and on-budget project delivery.

 When accounting teams own part of the development process and the majority of the project’s data, developers are left in the dark without fast, easy access to key project information to make day-to-day decisions.
 This leads to bottleneck decision-making and, ultimately, project delays.
 Worse, it could even lead to decision-making that relies completely on instinct and not on relevant information, data or context.
 This crossover of responsibility leads to adverse effects for both the accountants and the developers, including:

 Development teams lose control of their project.
-Too many opinions and decision-makers slow the efficiency of a project and makes it very difficult to move the project along on schedule - taking the power out of the developer’s hands.
+Too many opinions and decision-makers slow the efficiency of a project and make it very difficult to move it along on schedule - taking the power out of the developer’s hands.

 Accountants are unable to dedicate their time to the important tasks they need to get done.
 If accountants are spending their days doing the job of a project manager, they won’t have any time left to do the job of a good real estate project accountant.
 This includes: making sure bank accounts and ledgers are properly reconciled; ensuring vendors are paid in a timely fashion with all the proper compliance documentation (i.e. W-9s); coordinating responses to JV partners regarding accounts and funding; and much, much more.

 Developers have to wait for accountants to pull the information they need.
 This ultimately delays the process of answering questions for investors and other key stakeholders, unavoidably leading to a domino effect of project delays.